Quantum Leap Incorporated

 How does Quantum Leap Incorporated spend its money?

 Quantum Leap Incorporated directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Quantum Leap Incorporated tax-deductible?